HotDB-Community/hotdb-documents/docs/en/v2.5.6/cross-idc-disaster-recovery.md

 #### Data backup

 The management platform does not provide the data backup function for the DR center.
-If you want to restore the data backup of the current active center to another IDC, you can check the item \"Backup to Remote Path simultaneously\" in \"Start Backup\" to transfer all the backup files of each data source in the current IDC to a remote path through scp command before restoring the backup files to the corresponding data sources one by one according to the correspondence of the data sources offline.
+If you want to restore the data backup of the current active center to another IDC, you can check the item "Backup to Remote Path simultaneously" in "Start Backup" to transfer all the backup files of each data source in the current IDC to a remote path through scp command before restoring the backup files to the corresponding data sources one by one according to the correspondence of the data sources offline.

 ![](assets/cross-idc-disaster-recovery/image80.png)